Python String find() Method: Locate the Position of a Substring in a String | Syntax, Examples & Use Cases

 #Output: 7

-Explanation: The substring “programming” begins at index 7 in the main string.
-The find() method scans from left to right and stops at the first match.
+The substring “programming” begins at index 7 in the main string.
+The Python find() Method scans the text from left to right and stops once it encounters the first matching substring.

 text = "Python programming"